0 Helpful / 2 Not

 • It would be fun to play doubles on this course because of the birdie-or-die aspect.
 It's clear the locals enjoy the course.

 Cons: • It could use a few 400-foot holes just to mix it up.

 Other Thoughts: I parked it on Hole 18 through a tight spot.
 This course would be a good course for teaching new players how to throw in woods, over water, around obstacles and such.
 Kudos to the designer.

 0 of 2 people found this review helpful.

 Pros: The distances may be short but it is mostly in the woods and is a short precision course.
 I enjoyed the course partially due to its privacy and multiple risk shots.
 There are many holes that can be aced.
 This is not a busy course and is mostly private, however there are a few houses that border the property.
 There is water on multiple holes which in my opinion make it a fun and challenging course.
 I will say that it is very easy to lose a disc in the water but it will be worth the risk.
 Some of the tee pads in the woods are nicely set up compared to the ones on the trail.
 There are wood chips in a lot of places which reduces the mud and erosion.

 Other Thoughts: This course is short but it is definitely fun and worth playing.
 It is mostly wooded with tight lines with some open shots that require you to throw over water.
-I also like how the course is usually not crowded and mostly private.
+Like others have written previously, this is would be considered an intermediate course.
+It is too difficult for beginners and does not pose too much of a challenge to advanced players.
+I do like how the course is usually not crowded and mostly private.
 I would give this course a higher rating but there are a few ways they could have designed the course better.
-It is worth the trip if you are in the area or want a quick course to play of of the expressway.
+It is worth the trip if you are in the area or want a quick course to play that is right off of the expressway.

 No black bears here, Just good 'ol disc golf.